IBM/kube101/Kubernetes Concepts/01_slide.md

 # What is a container

-* Usually, just a Bocker container
+* Usually, just a Docker container
 * Strictly, the Open Container Initiative manages this definition
 * Process on Linux\*, subject to some sandboxing and restrictions